Bitter Orange (Bigarade) in Perfumery

 Looking for a Elysium alternative?
 Elisi captures the aromatic character of Roja Parfums's Elysium, with a similar opening of lemon and bergamot and comparable longevity on skin.
 As a more affordable alternative, Elisi delivers the same olfactory experience without the designer price tag — making it a favourite in the fragrance community for anyone drawn to the aromatic family.

-Fragrances with Bergamot Note — Related to What does bitter orange smell like?
+Fragrances with Bergamot Note — Related to Bitter Orange (Bigarade) in Perfumery

 Explore our range of bergamot-forward fragrances featured in or related to this article.